Quit Partner FAQs

 What kind of help does Quit Partner offer?

-With free 24/7 support, we can help you quit with coaching calls, text messaging, chat, emails, and nicotine replacement therapy (NRT), like patches, gum or lozenges.
-We also offer specialized resources for pregnant and post-partum women, people living with mental illness and/or substance use disorders, American Indian communities, and youth.
-Plus, we plan to add even more free helpful tools in the future.
+With free 24/7 support, we can help you quit smoking, vaping or chewing with coaching calls, text messaging, chat, emails and quit medications like patches, gum or lozenges.
+We also offer specialized resources for pregnant and postpartum women, people living with a mental illness and/or substance use disorders, American Indian communities and youth.
+We plan to add even more free helpful tools in the future.

-Will starter kits of nicotine replacement therapy (NRT) still be available?
+Will starter kits of quit medications (also known as nicotine replacement therapy, or NRT) still be available?

 Yes.
-Anyone ages 18 and up who signs up can get a two week starter kit and can get two kits per year.
+Anyone ages 18 and up can sign up to get a free two week starter kit of quit medications.
+You can get up to two kits per year.

-What services are available through the AI Quitline?
+What support is available through the AI Quitline?

 Anyone who identifies as American Indian/Alaska Native can enroll in the AI Quitline and receive additional coaching calls and a combination nicotine replacement therapy (NRT) (patches/gum or patch/lozenge).
-People can enroll two times per 12-month period and can also enroll in other services such as email or text.
+Individuals can also take advantage of other resources like emails and text messages.
+Individuals can enroll two times per 12-month period.

 Did the AI Quitline phone number change?